raywu60kg/tensorflow-project-demo/README.md

 ![image](pictures/PostgreSQL.png)

 ### Training
 The training service is a machine learning API that is open on port 8000.
 I used fastapi for the API server, so you can check it on **http://localhost:8000/docs** after you run the `training` service.
+The hyperparameters search space is in the `src/config.py` so you can change them if you want.
 ![image](pictures/api-ui.png)

 ### Serving
 I use `Tensorflow Serving` to build the prediction server.
 It is a very powerful tools amount TensorFlow Extended (TFX) .
+See more detail on [tensorflow document.](https://www.tensorflow.org/tfx/serving/api_rest)

 ## How to run this demo